-The University of Michigan does not have a single waiver that students can sign to give parents access to their records.
+The University of Michigan does not have a single waiver that students can sign to give families access to their records.
 In carrying out their assigned responsibilities, many offices at the University of Michigan collect and maintain information about students.
 Only two offices have records on all students.
 The Registrar’s Office maintains information pertaining to a student’s enrollment (registration) and official academic record.
-The Student Financial Operations Office maintains information about charges assessed and payments made to a student’s account.
+The Student Financial Services maintains information about charges assessed and payments made to a student’s account.

 By direction of the Board of Regents, however, each office that maintains student records is required to develop a written statement of its policies and procedures for handling those records; that statement is available in the particular office.
 In addition, copies of the University’s “Policies on Student Records” and the pertinent federal law, the Family Educational Rights and Privacy Act of 1974 (FERPA), are available at the Registrar’s Office (500 S. State St.) and in all deans’ offices.
 U-M policies are also available online.
 If you desire access to certain information, we recommend that you ask your son or daughter to provide permission to the office that is handling a particular matter.
 Written permission must be provided for each request.
 It is not a blanket release to the individual, rather permission for a specific transaction.

 Why do I have limited access to my son or daughter’s college records especially when I am paying the bills?

 Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school setting are transferred to students, once a student has turned eighteen, or is attending any post-secondary educational institution.
 Parents can be given access to their son or daughter’s records if the student authorizes the permission in writing or in connection with the student’s application for, or receipt of, financial aid.

 How can I make sure the university-related bills are sent to me?